 The residence halls are intended for use by residents of the building and their invited guests.
-Aguest is defined as a person visiting a resident of the residence hall at the resident's invitation.
+Aguest is defined as a person visiting a resident of the Nittany Apartments at the resident's invitation.
 Delivery persons are not considered to be guests for purposes of this policy.

-To ease the congestion of the move-in period and to allow roommates the opportunity to discuss what to do about overnight guests in the room, no overnight guests will be allowed in the residence halls until the first day of classes, then only with the permission of the roommate.
+To ease the congestion of the move-in period and to allow roommates the opportunity to discuss what to do about overnight guests in the room, no overnight guests will be allowed in the Nittany Apartments until the first day of classes, and then only with the permission of the roommate.